What's 1/3 as a Percent? A full breakdown to Fractions, Decimals, and Percentages

 Introduction: The Interplay of Fractions, Decimals, and Percentages

 Fractions, decimals, and percentages are all different ways of expressing parts of a whole.
 A fraction represents a part of a whole using a numerator (top number) and a denominator (bottom number).
-A decimal represents a part of a whole using a base-ten system, with a decimal point separating the whole number from the fractional part.
+Practically speaking, a decimal represents a part of a whole using a base-ten system, with a decimal point separating the whole number from the fractional part.
 A percentage represents a part of a whole as a fraction of 100.
 Understanding how to convert between these forms is crucial for various applications.
 This article focuses on converting the fraction 1/3 into a percentage, illustrating the process and its implications.

 Converting 1/3 to a Decimal